webiroha/django_basic_condition_tracker_with_cody_copilot/readme.md

 2. Add supplement intake records with name, date/time, and amount
 3. View your history of supplement intake
 4. Edit or delete records as needed

+## Project Status

+This project is currently in MVP (Minimum Viable Product) stage:

+- **Development Status**: Early development, suitable for testing
+- **Security Status**: Basic authentication implemented, but not yet audited for production use
+- **Known Issues**:
+  - Form validation needs improvement
+  - No CSRF protection for API endpoints
+  - Session management could be enhanced
+  - No rate limiting implemented
+  - Password reset functionality not implemented

 ## License